SolaceTraining/solace-workshop-scs/codelab.md

 Positive
 : **Developer Resources**
 Spring Cloud Stream Project Home: [https://spring.io/projects/spring-cloud-stream](https://spring.io/projects/spring-cloud-stream)
-The latest GA version of Spring Clouds Streams as of the creation of this lab is Fishtown SR2.
-The Reference Guide for that version is available [here](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/2.1.2.RELEASE/single/spring-cloud-stream.html).
+The latest version of Spring Clouds Streams as of the creation of this lab is Greenwich.SR1 (2.1.4) The Reference Guide for that current version is available [here](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle).

 Negative
 : The SCS framework allows for building messaging-driven applications without having to explicitly write any code for publishing or receiving events.
 While many microservices-oriented applications today are based on synchronous, request/response interactions based on protocols such as HTTP or gRPC, the asynchronous, event-driven nature of communications using SCS allows for building highly scalable, efficient and responsive distributed systems that can run on-premise or in the cloud.
 When combined with the high-performance Solace PubSub+ Event Broker which can be deployed in virtually any environment, you can create powerful and flexible applications that support both hybrid and multi-cloud capabilities, all operating in real-time with high throughput and low latency.